 In addition to our weekly meeting we hold many social events and fundraising activities, as well as helping the local community.
 We work together with the other three Rotary clubs in Northampton and with the Inner Wheel club of Northampton West.

-The club welcomes new members who support our service ethos of "Service above Self".
+The club welcomes new members who support our service ethos:

 Come and join us, we are always looking for new members.